 The recruitment, selection, employment and training of apprentices during their apprenticeship shall be without discrimination because of race, sex, color, religion, creed, national origin, age, sexual orientation, marital status, veteran or military status, the presence of a disability or any other characteristic protected by law.
 The sponsor shall take positive action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required by the rules of the Washington State Apprenticeship and Training Council.

 A. Selection Procedures:

-Exempted for programs with fewer than five apprentices per WAC 296-05-405(1)(a).
+Exempt per WAC 296-05-405 (1) (a)

 B. Equal Employment Opportunity Plan: